 A mental wellness test battery typically consists of assessments designed to evaluate various behavioral health and well-being aspects.
 Here are the components we might include in a comprehensive mental wellness test battery:

-1. General Mental Health Assessment: This is designed to determine whether you might have a specific mental health diagnosis or symptoms that put you at risk for one.
+1. General Mental Health Assessment: This mental well-being test is designed to determine whether you might have a specific mental health diagnosis or symptoms that put you at risk for one.
 It may also give us a chance to test whether a diagnosis you think you have may actually be something else.
 This may also include a self-report questionnaire measuring subjective well-being and quality of life.

 2. Stress Assessment: More commonly used in mental stability tests, which we will cover later, this type of assessment involves self-report questionnaires that measure the perception of stress in one’s life.